X | 0.00 | 0.10 | 0.20 | 0.40 | 0.60 | 0.70 | 0.80 |

 Ideal steady state PBR design equation

-Taking the derivative of F_A equation
+Taking the derivative of FA equation

 Substituting